aprilr4/tutorials/src/managing-files/index.md

 ## Create an Ignore File

 By default git will try to track every file and folder in your repository folder, but there are some files and folders you really don't want to add to your repository.
-A good example is the `.DS_Store` file that OS X creates when you arrange the icons in a folder.
-OS X uses this file to track meta-data about the folder, but that's not really part of your code.
-It's specific to your machine and your machine only, so we don't want to add that to our repository.
-Other examples include the `.vscode` folder, which Visual Studio code creates to track workspace-specific data that shouldn't be added to your repo.
+A good example is the `.DS_Store` file that Mac OS X sometimes creates within a folder.
+OS X uses this file to track meta-data about the folder, such as the relative positions of the icons, but that's not really part of your code.
+It's specific to your machine and your machine only, so you don't want to add that to your repository.
+Another example is the `node_modules` folder, which gets created when you install dependent modules, and you never need to add to your repository.

 Thankfully it's easy to tell git to ignore these files.
-All we need to do is create a file named `.gitignore` and enter all the file/folder names we want git to ignore.
+All we need to do is create a file named `.gitignore` in the repository's root folder, and enter all the file/folder names we want git to ignore.

-On the `File` menu, choose `New File` to create a new file in your project, and give it the name `.gitignore` (note the leading dot).
+On the `File` menu of Visual Studio Code, choose `New File` to create a new file in your project, and give it the name `.gitignore` (note the leading dot).
 If prompted, confirm that you really do want to start the name with a dot.
 After creating the file, add these lines to it and save the file:

 ```
 .DS_Store
-.vscode
+node_modules
 ```

 Visual Studio Code should now look like this: